 Marriott Bonvoy Boundless™ Credit Card reviews and complaints.

 Card members love the rewards offered by this card, especially the signup bonus and the annual bonus night.
 Some claim it’s the main reason they applied for the card.

-Chase credit card division is rated A+ by the Better Business Bureau.
+As of October 2020, Chase credit card division is rated A+ by the Better Business Bureau, though Chase is not accredited by the bureau.
 Most complaints there revolve around poor customer service and high interest rates.
 Be sure to read over your credit card agreement and understand the terms to avoid surprises.
 If you’re stuck with a higher APR, paying off your balance each month will help you avoid getting hit with large interest charges.

 The Marriott Bonvoy Boundless™ Credit Card can be a solid choice to anyone who’s a frequent visitor at Marriott Bonvoy hotels.
 You earn points on your purchases and you get a free night award each year on your anniversary.
 This alone is enough to offset the annual fee.

 However, if you find that this card is not for you, compare other travel credit cards to get the full scope of your options.